buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Image sourced from [here](https://learn.sparkfun.com/tutorials/integrated-circuits/all)
 </p>

 You should check the spec sheet for the components you selected to see what footprints you should pick for them, it will usually tell you along with the exact size in mm.
-In my case, the STM32 is LQFP (low profile version of a QFP chip) with 48 leads, the transceiver is a TSOP-5, the Voltage Regulator is SOT-23 with 3 leads (TSOP-5 and SOT-23 are different names for functionally the same package size), and the ESD protector is SOIC-8.
+In my case, the STM32 is LQFP (low profile version of a QFP chip) with 48 leads, the transceiver is a TSOP-5, the voltage regulator is SOT-23 with 3 leads (TSOP-5 and SOT-23 are different names for functionally the same package size, they just have different number of leads), and the ESD protector is SOIC-8.
 The USB connector will depend on what you selected, I just have a simple horizontal 2mm 5 pin header.
 The bootloader button can be whichever SMD button that fits your requirements and that you find most adorable.
 Most buttons come with 4 legs, which are usually the same 2 legs mirrored on the other side for convenience.

 The last footprints we need are the LEDs and the MX hotswap sockets.
 Like I said previously, these are available via marbastlib since they're not standardized parts.
 Just be careful selecting them because there's a bunch of variants, you'll want to select the one that matches the spec sheet you're using.
 If you right click a footprint it lets you view it so you can confirm the size and pins match.